MMA Classes in Hemel Hempstead

 BJJ for MMA

 Ground positions adapted for strikes.
 Cage work, posture, submissions that work with small gloves on.
-Brown-belt-level instruction from someone who’s competed using it.
+The grappling base WTF is known for, applied to MMA.

 Transitions & Sparring